SpaceX launches 4 astronauts for NASA after private flight

 “This is one of the most diversified, I think, crews that we’ve had in a really, really long time," said NASA's space operations mission chief Kathy Lueders.

-The astronauts were due to arrive at the space station Wednesday night, 16 hours after a predawn liftoff from Kennedy Space Center that thrilled spectators.
+The astronauts arrived at the space station Wednesday night, just 16 hours after a predawn liftoff from Kennedy Space Center that thrilled spectators.

 “Anyone who saw it realized what a beautiful launch it was,” Lueders told reporters.
 After an express flight comparable to traveling from New York to Singapore, the crew will move in for a five-month stay.